 There are a number of Altar Servers assisting at different Masses in Holy Cross Church.
-Parents can approach Father Paul after their children have received First Communion to ask whether their children can receive training to become Altar Servers.
+Parents can approach Father after their children have received First Communion to ask whether their children can receive training to become Altar Servers.
 Usually around September / October children will attend training consisting of up to three one-hour sessions after school in the Church.
 They can then attend and serve at the Mass most convenient for them and are allocated tasks on a monthly rota basis.
-On the Feast of St Stephen (Boxing Day) after a year’s probation, servers are enrolled in the Guild of St Stephen and given a medal with a red cord, signifying St Stephen was a Martyr, also shown on the medal by the Crown.
+On the Feast of St Stephen (Boxing Day) after a year’s probation, servers are enrolled in the Guild of St Stephen and given a Bronze medal with a red cord, signifying St Stephen was a Martyr, also shown on the medal by the Crown.
 After 10 years of distinguished service a silver medal is presented with a red cord and a gold medal again with a red cord, after 50 years of distinguished service.

 For more information please use the contact form.